restrad/smash-board/README.md

 ## Credits

 This is an updated version of the [Ultimate Stream Tool](https://github.com/LieutenantL/Ultimate-Stream-Tool) made by [Lt.
-L](https://twitter.com/lieutenant_l5)
+L](https://twitter.com/lieutenant_l5).
+This was also inspired by a similar [Ultimate Stream Tool](https://github.com/pokerobybeto/Ultimate-Stream-Tool) made by [Beto](https://twitter.com/pokeroby_beto).